 Field Operations Division Report:

 From Steve: Tasked with finding a list of farmer’s markets, parades, etc. for petitioning.
 Send those to fieldoperations@lpillinois.org

 IT Division Report:

 From Steve: Deb will be stepping down as IT division director.
 Looking for someone interested in filling in or looking to be permanent IT div director.
 CiviCRM training, pick things up quickly.
 Time to help out.
 Some expertise.

-Kelly:
+Convention Report:

-Convention Report: Soliciting members to work on next year’s convention.
+From Steve: Soliciting members to work on next year’s convention, as covered in Chair’s report.

-Political Division Report: From Jake: had 10 other candidates for board of commissioners, cited harassment from R & D and aren’t going to pursue primary.
+Political Division Report:

+Jake: had 10 other candidates for board of commissioners, cited harassment from R & D and aren’t going to pursue primary.

 Redpath: Update on statewide candidate petition drive.
 Day 35 / 89.
-April 13th, Sunday July 10th last day.
-Meet in Springfield for turn-in.
-Monday, July 11th at State BOE.
-Current situation is that we have about 7,200 signatures collected so far.
+From April 13th to Sunday July 10th as the last day.
+We will meet in Springfield for turn-in on Monday, July 11th at State BOE.
+The current situation is that we have about 7,200 signatures collected so far.
 Bill has collected 2010 signatures.
-Consulting firm has collected 2559 signatures.
-They are having issues ramping up due to single-party only petitioning drive.
-Steve-35, Kelly-79, John Phillips, close to 200.
+The consulting firm has collected 2559 signatures.
+They are having issues ramping up due to single-party only petitioning drive; i.e. if you collect signatures for one party, you cannot collect for another party.
+Open call for signature count of those on the call: Steve-35, Kelly-79, John Phillips, close to 200.
 Justin Tucker-300.
 Chase-10.
 Paul DiMasi-~200.
 Adam Bolling ~45, Bob Blair Smith-141.
 Ken Mattes-20.
 Donny-23.
-7674 total.
-Discussed pledges from individuals, path to completion.
+7,674 total.
+Discussed soliciting signature pledges from individuals and path to completion.

 LP National Report:

-John Phillips Chances of national money are very slim.
-Regional realignment.
-10% of national membership.
+John Phillips: Chances of national money are very slim for ballot access.
+There’s going to be a regional realignment.
+Each region has to be at least 10% of national membership.
 Region 6 does not have enough percentage to maintain regional alignment if any big states leave.
 Region 1 has had a major realignment, so Illinois might join region 7 to form a super region.
 1 rep for every 10%.
-Would be at 28.6%.
-If 30% hit after Reno, can get another rep. If region 6 does fold, can pick up other states.
-Region 7 asked to join.
+Region 7 would be at 28.6%.
+If 30% hit after Reno, we could get another rep. If region 6 does fold, we can pick up other states.
+Region 7 asked Illinois to join.
 Discussion about joining super region; advantage to leverage regional vice national resources.
 Extra representation.
 Negative, become one state among many.
-We would still remain close to the top in the delegate counts.
+We would still remain close to the top in the delegate counts, however, being behind Texas.

+Question: Regarding how the region would work and how delegates would be caucusing.
+Steve Suess (State Chair) will determine the region we’ll be caucusing with at convention.
+There was a brief discussion of voting for region reps during convention.

 OLD BUSINESS:

+None.

 NEW BUSINESS: